Sweeney Todd Slices Up The Competition At The Golden Globes14 January 2008

 Brit Samantha Morton was a surprise winner in the Best Supporting TV Actress category - honoured for her portrayal of child killer Myra Hindley in television movie Longford.

-But there were no surprises in the Best Actress in a Comedy or Musical category - hot favourite Marion Cotillard took home gold for her portrayal of Edith Piaf in French film La Vie en Rose.
+But there were no surprises in the Best Actress in a Comedy or Musical category - red-hot favourite Marion Cotillard took home gold for her portrayal of Edith Piaf in French film La Vie en Rose.

 Another European favourite, Spain's Javier Bardem, claimed the Best Supporting Actor prize for his role as a menacing killer in No Country For Old Men.